ChrisWinge/ai-ops-resource-risk-analysis/README.md

 | **Legal Firm** | $528,322 | **$8,386** | 63 |

 **Actionable Insight:**
-While Legal Fees have the highest average cost, **Coda.io** requires the highest number of transactions **86**, signaling a large **administrative workload** for the Operations team.
-The analyst should propose consolidating these licenses into a single annual contract to reduce friction.
+Actionable Insight: While Legal Fees have the highest average cost, **Coda.io** requires the highest number of transactions (86), signaling a large administrative workload for the Operations team.
+The optimal vendor strategy is to consolidate these licenses into a single annual contract to minimize administrative friction and save Ops time.